Summary

 1. To describe and compare the quality of life outcomes and neuropsychological effects of these intense systemic therapies.

-ARM I: Patients receive vincristine IV on days 1, 8, and 15; etoposide IV over 1 hour on days 1-3; cyclophosphamide IV over 1 hour on days 1 and 2; cisplatin IV over 6 hours on day 3; and filgrastim (G-CSF) IV or subcutaneously (SC) beginning on day 4 and continuing until blood counts recover.
+ARM I: Patients receive vincristine IV over 1 minute on days 1, 8, and 15; etoposide IV over 1 hour on days 1-3; cyclophosphamide IV over 1 hour on days 1 and 2; cisplatin IV over 6 hours on day 3; and filgrastim (G-CSF) IV or subcutaneously (SC) beginning on day 4 and continuing until blood counts recover.
 Treatment repeats every 3 weeks for 3 courses in the absence of disease progression or unacceptable toxicity.

-ARM II: Patients receive vincristine IV on days 1, 8, and 15; high-dose methotrexate IV over 4 hours on day 1; and leucovorin calcium IV or orally every 6 hours beginning on day 2 and continuing until methotrexate levels are in a safe range.
+ARM II: Patients receive vincristine IV over 1 minute on days 1, 8, and 15; high-dose methotrexate IV over 4 hours on day 1; and leucovorin calcium IV or orally (PO) every 6 hours beginning on day 2 and continuing until methotrexate levels are in a safe range.
 Once methotrexate levels are in a safe range, patients then receive etoposide IV over 1 hour on approximately days 4, 5, and 6, cyclophosphamide IV over 1 hour on approximately days 4 and 5, and cisplatin IV over 6 hours on approximately day 6.
 Patients also receive G-CSF IV or SC beginning 24 hours after the completion of chemotherapy and continuing until blood counts recover.
 Treatment repeats every 3 weeks for 3 courses in the absence of disease progression or unacceptable toxicity.

 In both arms, patients with stable disease or partial response after induction therapy proceed to second-look surgery followed by consolidation therapy.
 Patients with a complete response after induction therapy proceed directly to consolidation therapy.